allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 ### Presentation
 In the `http` and` console` packages, we implement access to the `core` package from the HTTP endpoint and the terminal.
 For HTTP purpose, let's add the `ProjectKeeperEndpoint` using the framework to help us handle the requests.
-Let's also add the `ProjectKeeperConosle` where we implement access from the terminal.
+Let's also add the `ProjectKeeperConsole` where we implement access from the terminal.
 Both of these classes will access the `core` package through the `ProjectKeeper`.
 Here, all the exceptions thrown from the `core` package will be handled.
 Classes' visibilities can be safely set to package-private.